OpenSourceAP/CrossSection/README.md

 ### 2. Portfolios/Code/

 `master.R` runs everything.
 It:

-1. Takes as inputs signal data in csv form from `Signals/Data/Predictors/` and `Signals/Data/Placebos/`,
+1. Takes as input signal data in csv form from `Signals/Data/Predictors/` and `Signals/Data/Placebos/`
 2. Outputs portfolio data in csv form to `Portfolios/Data/Portfolios/`
 3. Outputs exhibits found in the paper to `Results/`

 It also uses `SignalDocumentation.xlsx` as a guide for how to run the portfolios.

 By default the code skips the daily portfolios (`skipdaily = T`), and takes about 8 hours, assuming you examine all 300 or so signals.
 However, the baseline portfolios (based on predictability in the original papers) will be done in just 30 minutes.
-You can keep an eye on how it's going by checking the csvs outputted to `Portfolios/Data/Portfolios`.
+You can keep an eye on how it's going by checking the csvs outputted to `Portfolios/Data/Portfolios/`.
 Every 30 minutes or so the code should output another set of portfolios.
 Adding the daily portfolios (`skipdaily = F`) takes an additional 12ish hours.

 #### Minimal Setup